Brian Phelan: Career

 While he continued to work as a full-time actor in the 1960s, Phelan began his screenwriting career.
 His first television play was The Tormentors (1966), starring James Mason and Stanley Baker, produced by ATV.
 Writing predominantly for television, Phelan’s other works include The Russian Soldier (BBC, 1986), The Emigrants (BBC, 1977), In the Secret State (BBC, 1985), The Ivory Trade (HBO), and No Tears (RTÉ One, 2002).
-Phelan has written for films as well, including Little Mother (also known as Woman of the Year, 1973), Honeybaby, Honeybaby (1974), and Tailspin: Behind the Korean Airliner Tragedy (1989).
+Phelan wrote for films as well, including Little Mother (also known as Woman of the Year, 1973), Honeybaby, Honeybaby (1974), and Tailspin: Behind the Korean Airliner Tragedy (1989).

 His stage plays include The Signalman's Apprentice (1971), which has been produced worldwide, Article Five, Paddy, News, and Soft Shoe Shuffle.
 In 1961, Phelan co-presented with Robin Fox the first production of Tom Murphy’s A Whistle in the Dark at the Theatre Royal Stratford East and the Apollo Theatre.

-Phelan has received awards including the CableACE Award for the Writer of a Dramatic Special for Knockback in 1987, and the Sapporo Prize at the Tokyo International Film Festival for The Russian Soldier.
+Phelan received awards including the CableACE Award for the Writer of a Dramatic Special for Knockback in 1987 and the Sapporo Prize at the Tokyo International Film Festival for The Russian Soldier.
 Murphy’s Stroke, a film written by Phelan, won a Jacob’s Award in 1980.
 He was also awarded the London Irish Post Award for his work on The Treaty (1992), and a Golden Nymph Award for Best Mini Series for No Tears (2002) at the 42nd Monte Carlo Television Festival.

-His papers have been acquired by Special Collections at the University of Delaware.
+His papers were acquired by Special Collections at the University of Delaware.

+Personal life

+Phelan met actress Dorothy Bromiley on the set of The Criminal, where she was accompanying her then-husband, Joseph Losey.
+Bromiley later divorced Losey, and she and Phelan entered a long-term relationship beginning in 1963.

+Death

+Pheland died in England on 8 May 2024, five days after Bromiley.
+He was 89-years-old.